Understanding Construction Liability: Lessons from the Ichapanta Case

 That can include paying:

 New York allows contractual indemnification, but with an important limit: a company cannot be indemnified for its own negligence.
-That limit comes from a statute called General Obligations Law § 5-322.1.
-Ichapanta is a good illustration of how courts enforce that limit while still honoring the parties’ agreements.
+This limit comes from a statute called General Obligations Law § 5-322.1.
+Ichapanta illustrates how courts enforce that limit while still honoring the parties’ agreements.

 The Facts Behind Ichapanta